I recently got a call from a noted venture capitalist of healthcare apps.

 Lately I’ve heard several Behavioral Scientists on the radio, all offering Behavior Modification techniques to habituate new behaviors by, well, habituating new behaviors.
 They ‘remove barriers’, suggest ‘momentum’, offer ‘promoting forces/restraining forces’, and propose ‘behavioral interventions’ such as keeping weights at your desk so you can ‘lift’ during Zoom calls.
 All meant to motivate behavior change – through behavior change.
 I suspect Einstein might have something to say about that.

 The problem is the premise.
 Behavior Mod’s core assumptions are actually contrary to brain science.
-It assumes that by merely repeating a behavior over and over (and over and over), permanent brain change will result that can be maintained over time.
+It assumes that by merely repeating (and repeating and repeating) new ways to accomplish something that’s been problematic, permanent change will result that can be maintained over time.
 But it doesn’t.
 And it can’t.

 DIFFERENT THINKING REQUIRED

 I’ll start with an analogy.
 Let’s say you purchase a forward-moving robot, use it for a while, then decide you want it to move backward.
-You tell it why a ‘backwards’ functionality would enhance it, show it slides and presentations of other robots that move backwards, and attempt to push, cajole, and offer rewards for days on end.
+You tell it why a ‘backwards’ functionality would enhance it, show it slides and presentations of other robots that move backwards, and attempt to push, cajole, and offer rewards.
 Nope.
 It won’t move backward.
 But if you program it differently, it will.

 What about changing a chair into a table.
 You put red plastic into a machine that is programmed to spit out a red plastic chair.
 Once the chair is produced, you can’t make it a table.
 But you can create a table if you program the machine appropriately at the start.

-Changing habits by trying to change habits is merely attempting to change the outcome, what’s already occurred – the output, the habit, the behavior – but failing to reprogram the brain with different instructions.
+Changing habits by trying to change habits is merely attempting to change the outcome – the output, the habit, the behavior, the robot, the chair – but failing to reprogram the brain with different instructions to create something new.

 Sounds obvious.
-But that’s not what behaviorists are trying to do: Behavior Mod tries to get the robot to move backward by pushing it (and pushing it and pushing it) on a regular basis assuming the repetition will cause permanent change.
-It’s just not possible to maintain over time without changing the core input instructions to the brain.
+But that’s not what behaviorists do: the Behavior Mod approach suggests we get the robot to move backward by pushing it (and pushing it and pushing it) assuming the repetition will cause permanent change.
+As you know, it doesn’t work.

 WHAT IS A BEHAVIOR?